fsa3/home_assistant_group4/homeassistant/components/nasa_api/README.md

 <img src="/homeassistant/components/nasa_api/images/custom_dash.png" alt="Example of a NASA Integration custom dashboard" width="800" />

 *Example of a custom dashboard for the NASA integration in Home Assistant.
 It displays detailed information about Near-Earth Objects (NEOs), the Astronomy Picture of the Day (APOD), and Mars Weather.
-The layout is organized and interactive. **Click on the image to view a zoomed-in version.***
+The layout is organized and interactive.*

 ---